Celebrate 20 Years of BringFido! $20 off a $250+ pay-now hotel rate with promo code PAWTY

 “Just taking a break to enjoy the view.”
 Photo by @tillamook_barker

 The view alone is worth a visit to Vishal Bhagat Dog Park, but your playful pooch will also enjoy running off leash in this beautifully manicured grass and gravel park on Corpus Christi Bay.
 An iron fence surrounds the park and divides it into two sections, one for dogs under 35 lbs and one for larger pups.
 On each side, Fido will have access to a freshwater fountain, and humans will appreciate the shaded picnic tables and waste stations.
-The park is open daily from 6 a.m. to 12 a.m. and is lighted during evening hours.
+The park is open on Tuesdays from 7:30 a.m. to 10 p.m. and Wednesdays through Sundays from 6 a.m. to 10 p.m. and is lighted during evening hours.
+The park is closed on Mondays for maintenance.
 There is no fee to enter.

-Visiting pups can stay right on the bay at Best Western Marina Grand Hotel and continue enjoying breathtaking marina views.
-Two pets up to 80 lbs are accepted for an additional fee of $30 per night.
+Visiting pups can stay right on the bay at Best Western Corpus Christi and continue enjoying breathtaking marina views.

 Richmond, CA